-Juvenile and subadult bigeye of 35 cm to 100 cm are regularly taken in the Eastern and Western Pacific purse seine fisheries, usually on sets made in association with floating objects (Hampton and Bailey.
-1993).
+Juvenile and subadult bigeye of 35 cm to 100 cm are regularly taken in the eastern and western Pacific purse seine fisheries, usually on sets made in association with floating objects (Hampton and Bailey 1993).
 Adults also aggregate around drifting flotsam and anchored buoys, though to a lesser degree than juvenile fish.
 Juvenile bigeye form mono-specific schools of similar-sized fish at or near the surface, or they may be mixed with skipjack and/or juvenile yellowfin tuna (Calkins 1980).
 Larger juvenile and subadult bigeye appear in higher latitude fisheries.
 Fish taken in the northern longline fishing grounds around 30° N are immature adults or spent spawners (Calkins 1980).
 Adult bigeye are distributed across the tropical and temperate waters of the Pacific.

-SST in which the species has been found range from 13 to 29 °C (Collette and Nauen.
-1983).
-In a 2019 report, Lopez, et al. (2019) examined observer data for tropical purse seine fisheries.
-They found that for small, medium, and juvenile size classes the most important predictor of elevated bigeye catch was temperature at 100 m (20-28 °C) and that for these size classes, SST did not account for >5% variability.
-In contrast, for adult bigeye (>15kg) while temp at 100 m was also important, it ranked second behind salinity, the range was lower (15-28 °C), and SST accounted for 8.6% of the variability with the peak in catch at 21 °C.
+SST in which the species has been found range from 13 to 29 °C (Collette and Nauen 1983).
+In a 2019 report, Lopez et al. examined observer data for tropical purse seine fisheries.
+They found that for small, medium and juvenile size classes the most important predictor of elevated bigeye catch was temperature at 100 m (20-28 °C) and that for these size classes, SST did not account for >5% variability.
+In contrast, for adult bigeye (>15kg) while temp at 100 m was also important it ranked second behind salinity, the range was lower (15-28 °C) and, SST accounted for 8.6% of the variability with the peak in catch at 21 °C.

 Data from electronic tags provide insight into vertical habitat use.
-Schaefer, et al. (2015) analyzed the vertical behavior of 65 bigeye tuna (estimated size range 48-130 cm FL) in the equatorial Pacific Ocean and the Coral Sea.
+Schaefer et al (2015) analyzed the vertical behavior of 65 bigeye tuna (estimated size range 48-130 cm fork length) in the equatorial Pacific Ocean and the Coral Sea.
 They found that vertical movements became progressively deeper from east to west.
-In addition, depths were deeper at larger body size and when the thermocline depth increased in the Eastern Pacific Ocean during El Niño events.
-Overall, bigeye tuna have been shown to dive to more than 1,000 m where temperatures were less than 3 °C. These fish have been shown to exhibit diel vertical migrations with depths of less than 50 m at night, and during the day diving to depths associated with the deep scattering layer during the day (Schaefer, et al. 2015; Schaefer, et al. 2011).
+In additional depths were deeper at larger body size and when the thermocline depth increased in the eastern Pacific Ocean during El Niño events.
+Overall, bigeye tuna have been shown to dive to more than 1000 m where temperatures were less than 3 °C. These fish have been shown to exhibit diel vertical migrations with depths of less than 50 m at night, and during the day diving to depths associated with the deep scattering layer during the day (Schaefer and Fuller 2002, Schaefer et al. 2015).

-Bigeye tuna are relatively fast growing and have a maximum FL of about 200 cm (Aires-da-Silva, et al. 2015; Farley, et al. 2017).
+Bigeye tuna are relatively fast growing and have a maximum FL of about 200 cm (Aires-da Silva et al. 2015; Farley et al. 2017).

-Available data indicate that bigeye tuna in the Western and Central Pacific Ocean (WCPO) become reproductively active from about 80 cm FL, and nearly all individuals >120 cm FL are reproductively mature (Farley, et al. 2017).
-For the Central and Eastern Pacific, Zhu, et al. (2010) reported the onset of maturity at 94 cm FL with a size at 50% maturity of 108 cm.
-Maximum age has been estimated at around 16 years (Farley, et al. 2017).
+Available data indicate that bigeye tuna in the WCPO become reproductively active from about 80 cm FL, and nearly all individuals >120 cm FL are reproductively mature (Farley et al. 2017).
+For the central and eastern Pacific Zhu et al. (2010) reported the onset of maturity at 94 cm FL with a size at 50% maturity of 108 cm.
+Maximum age has been estimated at around 16 years (Farley et al. 2006).

-Farley, et al. (2017) looked at the standard von Bertalanffy and Richards growth models and found that the Richards model was preferred based on statistical tests and residuals analysis.
-The Richards growth model is defined as where all parameters are defined as for the von Bertalanffy model except t_0 now determines the point of inflection and b governs the shape of the curve.
+Farley et al. (2020) looked at the standard von Bertalanffy and Richards growth models and found that the Richards model was preferred based on statistical tests and residuals analysis.
+The Richards growth model is defined as where all parameters are defined as for the von Bertalanffy model except $t_0$ now determines the point of inflection and b governs the shape of the curve.
 The resulting Richards model parameter estimates using only high readability age determinations were L = 161.1 cm FL, k = 0.24 yr-1, b = 0.58 and $t_0 = 2.26$ yr.

-$L_t = L{\infty} (1 - 1/b^ e^{-k(t - t0)})^b$
+$$L_t = L{\infty} (1-1/b^ e^{-k(t-t0)})^b$$